Why preventr

 Acknowledgments

 This package would, of course, not be possible without the efforts from the authors of the PREVENT equations.
 Additionally, the Social Deprivation Index (SDI) is a key element informing the PREVENT equations.
-Citations for both appear below, as does acknowledgment of the other packages and software I used in creating {preventr}.
+Citations for both appear below, as does acknowledgment of the other packages and software I used in creating preventr

 The PREVENT equations

 Khan SS, Matsushita K, Sang Y, Ballew SH, Grams ME, Surapaneni A, Blaha MJ, Carson AP, Chang AR, Ciemins E, Go AS, Gutierrez OM, Hwang SJ, Jassal SK, Kovesdy CP, Lloyd-Jones DM, Shlipak MG, Palaniappan LP, Sperling L, Virani SS, Tuttle K, Neeland IJ, Chow SL, Rangaswami J, Pencina MJ, Ndumele CE, Coresh J; Chronic Kidney Disease Prognosis Consortium and the American Heart Association Cardiovascular-Kidney-Metabolic Science Advisory Group.
 Development and Validation of the American Heart Association’s PREVENT Equations.
 Circulation.
 2024 Feb 6;149(6):430-449.
 Epub 2023 Nov 10.
-PMID: 37947085.

 Social Deprivation Index (SDI)